University of Hawai‘i at Mānoa

 Computation and Experimentation

-Computational modeling, digital twins, data analysis, and automated experiments that connect
+Computational modeling, digital twins, data analysis, and automated experiments that connect measurements with predictive design.

 View publications